jinimbrancalhao/Balance-App/README.md

 **_Description_**

-This app is a digital diary of sorts.
-Its purpose is to provide an easy way to reflect and set goals.
-One can add new goals and reflections, as well as browse through past goals and reflections.
-Diaries are usually structered with just an open space for people to write down their thoughts.
-The idea of this app is to serve the particular focus of reflecting on past experiences, and setting new goals to be happier and more succesful.
+This app is a place in which people can write reflections and goals, as well as view reflections and goals other people have written.
+The idea behind this app is people can share their stories and what they have learned from them.
+In addition, they can learn and be inspired by others.

 **_Technologies Used_**

-- Mongoose
+- MongoDB
 - Express
 - React
 - Node